The time has come for us to tackle the Mount Kilimanjaro of Doctor Who stories…

 Day of Armageddon

-This is our first “real” episode for what feels like an eternity.
-Even Sue, who has no problems with the recons (and has been known to prefer them), is relieved to see people’s mouths moving for more than sixty seconds at a time.
-It also provides us with our first decent look at Katarina.
+This is our first ‘real’ episode for what feels like an eternity.
+Even Sue, who has no problems with the recons (and has been known to prefer them), is relieved to see people’s mouths move for more than 60 seconds at a time.
+It also means we get our first decent look at Katarina.

-Sue: She’s a lot older than I imagined from the voice and the stills.
-I don’t know how long they can keep up the blissful ignorance gimmick, though; it’s already starting to wear a bit thin.
-It’s bad enough when the companions have to ask the Doctor stupid questions so the audience can follow the plot, but if Katarina has to ask him what a bloody key is, we’ll never get anywhere!
+Sue: She’s a lot older than I imagined from her voice and the photographs.
+I don’t know how long they can keep up the blissful ignorance gimmick, though, it’s already starting to wear a bit thin.
+It’s bad enough when the companions have to ask the Doctor stupid questions so the audience can follow the plot, but if Katarina has to ask him what a bloody key is, we’ll never get anywhere.

-Mavic Chen’s ethnicity is also a bone of contention for Sue.
+Mavic Chen’s ethnicity is also a bone of contention.

 Me: No, but his face is almost certainly covered in the stuff.

-Sue: I thought he was an alien at first; he doesn’t look like any nationality that I recognise.
+Sue: I thought he was an alien at first.
+He doesn’t look like any nationality I recognise.
 He’s a pretty good actor, though.
 He does interesting things with his fingers.

 Me: I just don’t see why a bloke who’s running a solar system would want to run a universe as well.
-It sounds like far too much responsibility and paperwork to me.
+It sounds like far too much responsibility and paperwork.

-Sue: He’s also a flaming idiot if he doesn’t realise that the Daleks will kill him as soon as they’ve finished with him.
+Sue: He’s an idiot if he doesn’t realise the Daleks will kill him as soon as they’ve finished with him.
 What a berk.
 And this music is bloody awful!
-It’s a blessed relief when they finally turn it off.
-I can’t follow a damn thing when it’s whining in the background.
+I can’t follow a damn thing while it’s whining away in the background.

-The alien delegation, who are our plotting the downfall of our solar system, don’t instil any fear in Sue.
+The alien delegation, who are busy plotting the downfall of our solar system, fail to instil any fear in Sue.

 Sue: Is this the best they could do?
 A scuba diver, a leper and a mime artist?
 And what’s with all the slow-motion dancing?

-Me: I expect that he’s adapting to a different gravity.
+Me: I expect he’s adapting to a different gravity.

-Sue: He looks like he’s adapting to a pair of underpants that are two sizes too small.
+Sue: He looks like he’s adapting to underpants two sizes too small for him.

-When Zephon, an extremely bad-tempered shrub, starts ranting and raving everything suddenly falls into place for Sue.
+When Zephon (an extremely bad-tempered shrub) begins ranting and raving, everything suddenly falls into place.

-Sue: OK, I get it.
-This lot are like the presidents of all the rogue nations getting together to kick the West’s butt.
-And the bloke with the twigs for arms is the craziest one of all, which makes him the Colonel Gaddafi of the group.
+Sue: Okay, okay, I get it.
+This lot are the presidents of all the rogue nations, and they’ve got together to kick the West’s butt.
+And the bloke with the twigs for arms is the craziest one, which makes him the Colonel Gaddafi of the group.
 Am I right?

 Sue: The Doctor has some balls to walk into that meeting, although not as many as the alien who can’t walk properly.

-The Daleks’ master plan is finally revealed to us and it involves a priceless taranium core, or, if you’re Sue, a can of baked beans.
-Sue is flabbergasted when everyone runs away, leaving such a valuable commodity behind for the Doctor to conveniently pinch.
+The Daleks’ master plan involves a priceless taranium core, or, if you’re Sue, a can of baked beans.
+So she’s flabbergasted when everyone runs away, leaving this valuable commodity behind for the Doctor to conveniently pinch.

 Sue: Wimps.
-They scatter at the first sign of trouble, and yet we are supposed to believe they are the most fearsome and evil fighting force ever assembled.
+They scatter at the first sign of trouble, and yet we’re supposed to believe they’re the most fearsome and evil fighting force ever assembled.
 What a joke.

-As all hell breaks loose, Brett Vyon decides that waiting for the Doctor to return isn’t in his best interests after all and so he prepares Mavic Chen’s ship (or spar – I don’t understand it either) for lift-off.
+When all hell breaks loose, Brett Vyon decides that waiting for the Doctor to return isn’t in his best interests after all and he prepares Mavic Chen’s ship (or spar – no, I don’t understand it either) for take off.
 The git.

-Sue: It’s just as well that the Doctor doesn’t leave – his TARDIS is still there.
+Sue: It’s just as well the Doctor doesn’t leave – his TARDIS is still there.

 Devil’s Planet

-With the Doctor safely on Chen’s ship/spar/jacuzzi, Sue probes me once again about the Doctor’s inability to pilot the TARDIS.
+When the Doctor is safely on board Chen’s ship/spar/jacuzzi, Sue fixates on his inability to pilot the TARDIS.
+Again.

 Sue: But isn’t it a bit stupid?
 I mean, why can’t he fly it properly?
 What’s the point?

-Me: Because if he could fly it properly, you’d ask me every day: why doesn’t he just nip back in time a bit to sort out a problem, or why doesn’t he just land somewhere where everything is nice and peaceful?
+Me: Because if he could fly it properly, you’d ask me why doesn’t he just nip back in time to sort out a problem, or why doesn’t he land somewhere where everything is nice and peaceful?
+All the ****ing time.
 That’s why.

 Sue: It’s still annoying, though.
 Matt Smith doesn’t have any trouble with his.

-At one point, the good guys spend an inordinate amount of time playing Marc Corey’s recording from Mission to the Unknown, even though it doesn’t tell them anything they don’t already know.
+At one point, the good guys spend an inordinate amount of time listening to Marc Cory’s recording from Mission to the Unknown, even though it doesn’t tell them anything they don’t already know.

 Sue: What a complete waste of time.
 Terry ****ing Nation.

-The Daleks then manage to make their sauna crash-land on the planet Desperus, a prison planet where things are, well, desperate.
+The spar crashes on Desperus, a prison planet where things are, well, desperate.

-Me: Do you think they put the prisoners there and then they named the planet Desperus?
+Me: Do you think they sent the prisoners there and then they named the planet Desperus?
 Or did they scout around the universe for a shit-hole with an appropriate name?

 Sue: Cavemen?
 Again?
 Really?

-Me: I suppose it’s a bit like the penal planet in Alien 3.
+Me: It reminds me of the penal planet in Alien 3.

 Sue: Oh, great!
 More rapists!